Exploring Hawaii's Big Island

 The buildings we drove past in the town of Hilo have more of a historical, old-west frontier feel than Kailua-Kona.
 The weather is quite fickle -- sunshine, rain, or both at once.
 We put the top up on the convertible, and back down again, about 5 times that day.
 Little old churches are ubiquitous and we came upon them in out-of-the-way spots all over Hawaii.

 About 8 miles north of Hilo, we followed winding roads through the rainforest to Hawaii Tropical Botanical Garden.
 Admission is $15 a person but it was worth it.
-Exotic plants, many of which were in full bloom, crater offeringare beautifully arranged to be seen and photographed from the walking trails.
+Exotic plants, many of which were in full bloom, are beautifully arranged to be seen and photographed from the walking trails.
 Towering palm trees sway overhead, rain splashes down intermittently.
 A three-tiered waterfall, pools with fish and ducks, parrots, and scenic overlooks for a view of ocean waves crashing upon black craggy peninsulas were additional delightful discoveries as we meandered through the jungle.

 Volcano Wine and Adventures in the Lavascape